arduino/docs-content/content/hardware/06.edu/carriers/braccio-carrier/datasheet/datasheet.md

 ### Peripherals

 - **display model**
-    - Display module to allow Braccio++ to deploy visual information.
+    - Display module to allow Braccio ++ to deploy visual information.
 It is possible to interconnect via Display Connector J1 found on Arduino® Braccio Carrier.

     |  Compatible Connector      |
     | -------------------------- |